Plug Power (NASDAQ:PLUG) Price Target Lowered to $49.00 at Craig Hallum

-Plug Power (NASDAQ:PLUG) had its target price reduced by Craig Hallum from $88.00 to $49.00 in a research note published on Wednesday morning, The Fly reports.
-Craig Hallum currently has a buy rating on the electronics maker’s stock.
+Plug Power (NASDAQ:PLUG) had its price objective reduced by stock analysts at Craig Hallum from $88.00 to $49.00 in a report released on Tuesday, Benzinga reports.
+The firm presently has a “buy” rating on the electronics maker’s stock.
+Craig Hallum’s target price would indicate a potential upside of 25.93% from the company’s previous close.

-A number of other brokerages have also recently issued reports on PLUG.
-Roth Capital restated a buy rating and set a $65.00 target price on shares of Plug Power in a report on Monday, March 8th.
-Zacks Investment Research cut Plug Power from a hold rating to a sell rating in a report on Wednesday.
-Piper Sandler reduced their target price on Plug Power from $66.00 to $48.00 and set a neutral rating on the stock in a report on Friday, February 26th.
-Sanford C. Bernstein began coverage on Plug Power in a report on Wednesday, February 3rd.
-They set an outperform rating and a $75.00 target price on the stock.
-Finally, Canaccord Genuity lifted their price objective on Plug Power from $25.00 to $48.00 and gave the company a buy rating in a report on Thursday, January 7th.
-Two investment analysts have rated the stock with a sell rating, four have given a hold rating and eleven have issued a buy rating to the stock.
-The company has a consensus rating of Buy and an average price target of $53.27.
+A number of other equities analysts have also recently commented on the company.
+JPMorgan Chase & Co. raised Plug Power from a “neutral” rating to an “overweight” rating and set a $65.00 target price for the company in a report on Monday, March 8th.
+Roth Capital reissued a “buy” rating and set a $65.00 target price on shares of Plug Power in a report on Monday, March 8th.
+Truist cut Plug Power from a “buy” rating to a “hold” rating in a report on Wednesday, March 17th.
+Morgan Stanley increased their target price on Plug Power from $14.50 to $38.00 and gave the company an “overweight” rating in a report on Monday, December 21st.
+They noted that the move was a valuation call.
+Finally, B. Riley increased their target price on Plug Power from $79.00 to $83.00 in a report on Thursday, January 28th.
+Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and eleven have given a buy rating to the company.
+Plug Power has an average rating of “Buy” and an average price target of $53.27.

-Plug Power (NASDAQ:PLUG) last announced its quarterly earnings data on Thursday, February 25th.
-The electronics maker reported ($1.12) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.08) by ($1.04).
+Plug Power (NASDAQ:PLUG) last released its quarterly earnings results on Thursday, February 25th.
+The electronics maker reported ($1.12) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.08) by ($1.04).
 Plug Power had a negative return on equity of 37.12% and a negative net margin of 33.75%.
-Sell-side analysts predict that Plug Power will post -0.34 earnings per share for the current fiscal year.
+Equities analysts predict that Plug Power will post -0.34 EPS for the current fiscal year.

 About Plug Power